gauravcodepro/gauravcodepro/work.md

 #### A one page description on my work approach, mentality, professionalism, collaboration, associations.
 You will not find a single deviation from this in my approach.

 #### Application
 - I am extensively applying and submitting applications and ready to take the first selected position.
+Everyone needs one position for themselves so i am applying and approachable to all the position and ready to take the position in which i am selected and make space for other candidates in the other position.
 - I am available immediately and i will give importance to the person, who approaches me directly and immediately.
 - I respect everyone and i thank you and i am available for immediate joining.
 - I thank you for employing me and i assure you that I give my complete dedication.
 - I am applying to your position becasue i am interested with you.
 - I have a work strong work ethic and I respect people those who appreciate that.
 - If you have any questions, then please feel free to ask me rather than asking anyone else.